Elena Badillo-Goicoechea

 Beyond the Algorithm

-When I'm not building prediction pipelines for health research or refining Stell-R's algorithm, you'll find me volunteering at The True Vine Record Shop in Baltimore, always on the hunt for my next great musical discovery.
+When I'm not building prediction pipelines for health research or refining Stell-R's algorithm, you'll find me running, boxing, record hunting, or (before I moved to Chicago) volunteering at The True Vine Record Shop in Baltimore (best record shop in the world!).
+But, mostly, always on the hunt for my next great musical discovery.